SteveBarnett/human-centred/_posts/2022-06-29-accessible-data-visualisation-text-alternatives.md

 - Instead of the chart, via a toggle button.
 The toggle button must appear before the chart.
 - On another page.
     - We must provide a link to the table with the chart.
 The link text should describe the link destination and its relation to the chart.
 Template: “View table of `[type of data]`”.
 For example: “View table of income from January 2022 to June 2022”.

+#### Chart as link

+We can make the whole chart a link (by wrapping it in an `a`), but this should be carefully considered.

+- If we do this the text alternative of the chart will function as the link text.
+The text alternative should then follow our rules for link text.
+- We can only do this if the chart contains no hover interactions (and therefore no keyboard interactions).
+This is because we can't nest interactive elements: we can't have a button inside a link.

 #### Technical notes